 - 1. Now that you have gone through an active shooter scenario, do you believe your security posture and policies are sufficient to respond to an active shooter event? - 2.
 What adjustments do you think need to be made?
 Any policies that need to be reviewed? - 3.
-Do your currently security levels allow you to sufficiently ramp if there is an active shooter in your facility? - 4.
-Are your current notification procedures of adjacent facilities, port officials, USCG sufficient to ensure timely notification of an active shooter event in your facility? - 5.
-Are local first responders adequately familiar with your facility? - 6.
-Are there areas that would respond violently if an errand bullet punctured a structure?
-Are those areas identified?
-Are they shared with local law enforcement?
+Do your currently security levels allow you to sufficiently ramp up if there is an active shooter in your facility? - 4.
+Are your current notification procedures of adjacent facilities, port officials, and USCG sufficient to ensure timely notification of an active shooter event in your facility? - 5.
+Are local first responders adequately familiar with your facility?